MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Interaction-Awareness Analysis in Video DiTs

-\paragraph{Relevance to Interaction-Awareness in Generated Videos.} Fig.~\ref{qual:teaser} and ~\ref{supple:b2_propagation_attn} reveal a consistent pattern; when each attention map in the interaction-dominant layers concentrates on the corresponding subject/object/union regions, generations are correct and preferred by human raters; when attention is diffused or mislocalized, failures are common.
-These observations support using the defined Attention Alignment Score (AAS) as a reliable proxy for interaction fidelity.
-As a sanity check, we apply the perturbation guidance~\citep{ahn2025selfrectifyingdiffusionsamplingperturbedattention} to the interaction-dominant layers.
-As shown in Fig.~\ref{supple:d4_cmg_results}, attention becomes sharper around instance regions and interaction fidelity improves slightly.
-Detailed protocol and results are provided in Appendix~\ref{supple:analysis} and ~\ref{supple:guidance}.
+\paragrapht{Relevance to Interaction-Awareness in Generated Videos.} Fig.~\ref{qual:teaser} and ~\ref{supple:b2_propagation_attn} show when attention concentrates on the corresponding instance/union regions, generations are correct and preferred; when diffused or mislocalized, failures are common.
+These observations support the defined AAS as a reliable proxy for interaction fidelity.
+As a sanity check, we apply perturbation guidance~\citep{ahn2025selfrectifyingdiffusionsamplingperturbedattention} to these layers.
+As shown in Fig.~\ref{supple:d4_cmg_results}, attention sharpens toward instance regions and interaction fidelity improves slightly.
+Detailed protocol and results are in Appendix~\ref{supple:analysis} and ~\ref{supple:guidance}.